ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/code_summarization.md

     print(self._jdf.schema().treeString())
 ```

-Unfortunately many of the functions found in our corpus included associative docstrings as opposed to descriptive docstrings.
-By associative docstring we mean that the portion of the dosctring that we are recovering, which is intended to be descriptive by PEP 257 standards, merely associates the function either with some other module level construct or some real-world phenomena.
+Unfortunately, many of the functions found in our corpus had associative,
+rather than descriptive, docstrings, i.e. the portion of the dosctring that we
+are recovering, which is intended to be descriptive by PEP 257 standards,
+merely associates the function either with some other module level construct or
+some real-world phenomena.
 Some examples of such functions are included below.
-It is easy to see how creating these docstrings would require outside context and cannot be recovered from the actual source code.
-While these functions may be ideal for a different task, they are not useful in our corpus, and are more numerous than we had hoped.
+It is easy to see how creating these docstrings would require outside context
+and cannot be recovered from the actual source code.
+While these functions may
+be ideal for a different task, they are not useful in our corpus, and are more
+numerous than we had expected.

 ```python
 def __repr__(self):
     """For `print` and `pprint`"""